 - 1 teaspoon granulated garlic

 - 3 large eggs

-- 2 cups homemade whole wheat bread crumbs (see notes)
+- 2 cups bread crumbs (store bought, homemade, or Panko)

 - Add 2 cups of cold water to a large bowl.
 Add 1 tablespoon of salt and Worcestershire and stir to dissolve.
 Submerge chicken in brine, cover, and refrigerate for 30 minutes.

 - Remove the chicken from the brine and pat dry with paper towels.

 - Combine the flour, onion powder, granulated garlic, ¼ teaspoon salt, and ¾ teaspoon pepper in a shallow dish.

 - Beat the eggs in a second shallow dish.